-There has been much discussion about sending the little ones off to school – how many masks to buy, do I have enough hand sanitizer, and should they ride the bus?
-How about those mommas who are sending their babies off to college?!
+There has been much discussion about sending the little ones off to school, but how about those mommas who are sending their babies off to college?!

 Let’s hear it for the mommas in the back – the ones who have spent 17+ years getting their little ones ready for ADULTHOOD.

 I have spent 30 years welcoming those “babies” to college campuses in Louisiana, Texas, and now Florida.
 The feeling of youth is evident on a university campus.
 Each fall, I feel like I am 18 years old again….and again….and again.
 Being young and carefree is wonderful, but going off to college does come with some responsibility.

 A crash course in which your babies take responsibility in their journey to adulthood may be necessary.

 Add in a few tips for success, and bam!
 You have an adult.

 Here are a few things to help you help your college-bound child during this new journey.